fluent/website/plugin.rst

 Output plugins
 ------------------------------------

-Most of output plugins are *buffered* that accumulates new events in the buffer.
+Most of output plugins are *buffered* which accumulates new events on memory or files.

 The structure of the buffer is a queue of chunks like following::